- What is a customer escalation?

 #6 Ask the customer how you are doing and if they are satisfied

-If they are not happy with how you solve the issue or your skills in communicating updates, find out from them and figure out how to do better.
+If they are unhappy with how you solve the issue or your skills in communicating updates, find out from them and figure out how to do better.

-If you did not give them a real fix, or missed the SLA, warm up your relationship skills as you will be having an unpleasant conversation.
+If you did not give them a real fix or missed the SLA, warm up your relationship skills, as you will have an unpleasant conversation.